Benben

-Benben was the mound that arose from the primordial waters Nu upon which the creator deity Atum settled.
+Benben was the mound that arose from the primordial waters (Nu), and upon which the creator deity Atum settled.
 The Benben stone is associated with the top stone of a pyramid, which is called a pyramid's pyramidion (or benbenet).
 It is also related to the obelisk.

 Primeval mound

 Pyramidion of Amenemhat III from the Black Pyramid, Twelfth Dynasty.
 Egyptian Museum, Cairo.

 In the Pyramid Texts, e.g. Utterances 587 and 600, Atum himself is at times referred to as "mound".
 It was said to have turned into a small pyramid, located in Heliopolis (Egyptian: Annu or Iunu), within which Atum was said to dwell.
 Other cities developed their own myths of the primeval mound.
 At Memphis, the god Tatenen, an earth god and the origin of "all things in the shape of food and viands, divine offers, all good things", was the personification of the primeval mound.

 Benben stone

 Bennu bird from an Egyptian papyrus.

 The Benben stone, named after the mound, was a sacred stone in the temple of Ra at Heliopolis (Egyptian: Annu or Iunu).
 It was the location on which the first rays of the sun fell.
 It is thought to have been the prototype for later obelisks, and the capstones of the great pyramids were based on its design.
 The capstone (the tip of the pyramid) is also called a pyramidion.
 In ancient Egypt, these were probably polished or clad so they shone in sunlight.

 Many Benben stones, often carved with images and inscriptions, are found in museums around the world.